 EPSRC continues to encourage industrial collaboration through CASE awards in science and engineering.
 These awards are a type of doctoral studentship designed to incorporate an element of collaboration and industrially related training to broaden experience.

-As part of delivering economic impact in our Delivery Plan period (2011 - 2015) and increasing company involvement in our provision of doctoral training, we are committed to increasing impact by further incentives to universities to increase the proportion of collaborative studentships within our Doctoral Training Partnership (DTP).
+As part of delivering economic impact and increasing company involvement in our provision of doctoral training, we are committed to increasing impact by increasing the proportion of collaborative studentships within our Doctoral Training Partnership (DTP).

 - The student must be in receipt of a full award ie 100 percent DTP funded over the period of the studentship.

 - The industrial partner provides extra funding to the project (a minimum of a third of the EPSRC funding) on top of the full DTP award.

 - The student is jointly supervised and spends at least three months at the industrial partner who covers all expenses incurred by the student as a result of periods spent with the industrial partner.

 Students supported this way are still funded through the DTP and as such should be reported as a Standard Research Student (DTP), in addition institutions are responsible for maintaining off line records to provide to EPSRC upon request.